-See our school's Online Safety Policy

-See also 'Teaching Online Safety In Schools' (non-statutory guidance)
+See our school's Online Safety Policy See also KCSIE See also 'Teaching Online Safety In Schools' (non-statutory guidance)

 Technology is a significant component in many safeguarding and well-being issues.
 Children are at risk of abuse online as well as face to face.
 In many cases abuse will take place concurrently via online channels and in daily life.